List of university a cappella groups in the United Kingdom: Out of the Blue

 The group took part in the International Championship of Collegiate A Cappella (ICCAs) in 2009, progressing to the grand final in New York City, coming second.
-That year they also won the inaugural Voice Festival UK competition, the final of which they would go on to reach every year that they entered, winning again in 2014.
+That year they also won the inaugural Voice Festival UK competition.

-In 2011 they took part in Britain’s Got Talent and progressed to the live semifinals.
+In 2011 they took part in Britain's Got Talent and progressed to the live semifinals.
 They finished fourth in the fourth semifinal and therefore did not progress to the final.

-In 2014, the group released a medley of Shakira songs, most notably Hips Don’t Lie, as a charity single on YouTube.
-The video was retweeted by Shakira, and has since reached over seven million views.
+In 2022, the group performed at the Edinburgh Fringe for the 18th time.

 The Oxford Gargoyles

-The Oxford Gargoyles is a mixed-voice jazz A cappella group formed in 1998 by Divya Seshamani and Hannah Harper.
-They have toured the United States several times, appearing at Disneyland in Los Angeles and on NBC.
+The Oxford Gargoyles is a mixed-voice jazz a cappella group formed in 1998 by Divya Seshamani and Hannah Harper.
+They have toured the United States several times, appearing on NBC.

 In 2007, the group won the Western European semifinal of the ICCAs and progressed to the final in New York.
 They won the Voice Festival UK in 2010.

 In 2012, they won the Open Category of the Choir of the Year competition and performed at the finals, which were broadcast on BBC.

 In 2014, the Gargoyles toured Hong Kong and Macau, performing at the first Oxford Asia Alumni Weekend, Cathay Pacific / HSBC Rugby Sevens Weekend, Hong Kong City Hall, Teatro Dom Pedro V, and more than a dozen other venues.

-They have appeared at the Edinburgh Festival Fringe every year since 2006, and had a sell-out show in 2008.
+As of 2023, they had appeared at the Edinburgh Festival Fringe every year since 2006.

 The Oxford Belles

-The Oxford Belles is one of the two all-female A cappella groups from the University of Oxford.
+The Oxford Belles is one of the two all-female a cappella groups from the University of Oxford.
 They were formed in 1995 by Helen Whiteley, a year-long visiting student from the University of Virginia who had previously sung with The Virginia Belles.

 In 2009, the group reached the London final of the Voice Festival UK and were confirmed as the best female group that year.
 Following this success, they travelled to New York City later that year, and returned to America in 2010, this time to the West Coast and California.

-In 2010 they took a show to the Edinburgh Festival Fringe for the first time since 2000 and received critical acclaim for their performances.
+In 2010, they took a show to the Edinburgh Festival Fringe for the first time since 2000 and received critical acclaim for their performances.

-In 2012-2013 the Belles recorded and released a single and a music video.
-They competed in Voice Festival UK 2013 and received the award for "Outstanding Musicality".
+In 2012–2013, the Belles recorded and released a single and a music video.
+They competed in Voice Festival UK 2013 and received the award for "Outstanding Musicality" in the Oxford regional heat.

+In 2023, the Belles participated in Edinburgh Festival Fringe with 5 sold-out shows, winning the Best A Capella award in the Derek Awards, and returned in 2025 with their show 'Saved by the Belles'.